t9md/atom-vim-mode-plus/REFACTORING_IDEA.md

 - Operator can take motion and textobject as target of operation although current argumenet name is motion, but it actually can be TextObject.

 Operator's @target variable name is not appropriate since it can take TextObject so @target should be better.
-But acceed from outer object
+But accessed from outer object

 @complete should be @executable ?